colinPlusPlus/AhlfeldMedia/README.md

-## Jade-Sass Starter project.
+## Ahlfeld Media project.

-This is a Jade and Sass starter project using gulp for task automation.
+This is a Jade and Sass project using gulp for task automation.

 This project uses...